BSFfast: Rapid computation of bound-state effects on annihilation in the early Universe: Introduction

 For each case, \codename provides fast interpolation in the temperature parameter $x=m/T$ and in the particle mass, and -- where applicable -- employs powerful rescaling properties that allow one to efficiently span a wide range of gauge couplings without additional tabulation, while consistently accounting for the contribution of highly excited bound states wherever required for convergence.
 This makes the tool readily usable for integration into Boltzmann solvers such as \textsc{micrOMEGAs}~\cite{Alguero:2023zol} and \textsc{MadDM}~\cite{Ambrogi:2018jqj}, without the need to rerun the expensive underlying integral computations.
 Very recently, a related approach to including Sommerfeld enhancement and BSF effects in relic-density computations has been presented in Ref.~\cite{Becker:2025vgq}, where these effects are implemented directly within \textsc{micrOMEGAs} for coloured dark sectors.
 While that work focuses on an on-the-fly evaluation inside the solver framework, \codename adopts a complementary interpolation- and rescaling-based strategy, allowing the inclusion of highly excited bound states up to principle quantum numbers of $n=100$, far beyond the scope of \cite{Becker:2025vgq}.

 The remainder of the paper is structured as follows.
-After reviewing the relevant expressions entering the effective cross section in Sec.~\ref{sec:BSFXS}, we describe important rescaling relations that allow an efficient generalization in scenarios without running couplings in Sec.~\ref{sec:rescale}.
+After reviewing the relevant expressions entering the effective cross section in Sec.~\ref{sec:BSFXS}, we describe important rescaling relations that allow an efficient generalization in Sec.~\ref{sec:rescale}.
 The tool's coverage of new physics models, details of the numerical implementation, and aspects of partial wave unitarity are discussed in Sec.~\ref{sec:impl}.
 Finally, in Sec.~\ref{sec:application} we apply \codename to a phenomenological study of the superWIMP scenario, before concluding in Sec.~\ref{sec:concl}.
+Details on the public implementation and usage are provided in Appendix~\ref{app:usage}.